Designing Your Event-Driven Architecture

 1. In the Cloud Console, click the Designer card or the icon on the left navigation bar.

-2. In the top, right corner, click Create Application Domain.
+2. Click Create Application Domain.

 3. In the Name field, type "Tutorial".

-4. In the Description field, add information about the application domain, for example: "Application domain for my tutorial."
+4. In the Description field, add information about the application domain, for example: "Application domain for my tutorial".

 6. To specify a topic domain, perform these steps: